abroid/rockpaperscissors-image-classification/README.md

 # rockpaperscissors-image-classification
-this is my first tensorflow project
+This is my first CNN project using tensorflow